-I develop web and mobile experiences for VFB’s 140K+ members and policy holders and create internal systems for ~1000 employees.
-I spend most of my time translating mockups into HTML/CSS, building interactive UIs with JS, or writing RESTful backend services in C# or SQL.
+I developed web and mobile experiences for VFB’s 140K+ members and policy holders and create internal systems for ~1000 employees.
+I spent most of my time translating mockups into HTML/CSS, building interactive UIs with JS, or writing RESTful backend services in C# or SQL.

-This role involves a high level of collaboration with project managers, business analysts, and designers.
+This role involved a high level of collaboration with project managers, business analysts, and designers.

 The Civil Rights Walking Tour is a project sponsored by the Virginia Foundation for the Humanities, Longwood University, and the Farmville Downtown Partnership.
 I serve as the lead web developer for this project.